-This is a free event in the Museum Park.
+This is a free event in the East and West Building.

 Double-Check Before You Head Out!